SBit-Project/sbit.dev/docs/SBit-Core/SBit.md

 ---
 title: Introduction
-description: SBit Core Building and Development
+description: Sbit Core Building and Development
 keywords: [sbit, bitcoin, blockchain, ethereum]
 sidebar_position: 1
 ---

-SBit Core is the original SBit client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of SBit transactions.
+Sbit Core is the original Sbit client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Sbit transactions.

 :::caution
-SBit is still under active development, be aware that breaking changes may occur.
+Sbit is still under active development, be aware that breaking changes may occur.
 :::

 Building
 ---------------------
-The following are developer notes on how to build SBit Core on your native platform.
+The following are developer notes on how to build Sbit Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](Building/dependencies)
 - [macOS Build Notes](Building/build-osx)